 An Official Website of the Commonwealth of Kentucky

-Fisheries; Kentucky Wild; Law Enforcement; Wildlife
+Fishing; Kentucky Wild; Law Enforcement; Wildlife

 FRANKFORT, Ky.
 (April 13, 2021) — Freshwater mussel expert Monte McGregor held a vial up to the light inside the Department of Fish and Wildlife Resources' Center for Mollusk Conservation, and he didn't need a microscope to know what was in it.